 - https://stage.nl/ : you can type ” English” in “trefwoord”/ Keyword box.

 Please note that if you decide to accept a paid internship and currently have a student health insurance, you must take out a new, ordinary Dutch health insurance.”

 Will I be paid during my internship?

 Dutch employers are not legally obliged to pay you for your internship, though many give some kind of compensation, such as travel expenses.
 Others may be more generous and pay you a small amount.
-Depending on your educational background and the company’s own policies, you might get something between 180 and 450 euros a month.
-Be aware that you still have to pay taxes on anything you earn from an internship.
+Be aware that you will have to pay taxes on anything you earn from an internship.